yotorng/bookish-rhizome/content/The Library/Empire of AI Dreams and Nightmares in Sam Altman's OpenAI.md

 - the consolidation of ai research to a few profit-maximising corporations, narrowing diversity of ideas in AI research
 - labour & environmental costs

+riveting, the narratives that line/pad/couch silicon valley’s pursuit of a narrow vision of ai, and how this ideology trickles down to the rest of the world, where its costs disproportionately beats down on the technoprecarious, and our natural world

 ---

 # Prologue: A Run For The Throne